thooks1203/echodeed/Parent_Communication_Packet.md

 ## 👨‍👩‍👧‍👦 **Dear Parents and Guardians**

-We're excited to introduce an innovative new program that will support your child's emotional well-being while building a more positive school community.
-EchoDeed™ is a research-backed platform that helps students practice kindness, build empathy, and strengthen mental health through peer connection.
+We're excited to introduce an innovative new program that will support your middle schooler's emotional well-being while building a more positive school community.
+EchoDeed™ is a research-backed platform designed specifically for the critical developmental years (ages 11-14) that helps students practice kindness, build empathy, and strengthen mental health through peer connection.

 **This letter contains everything you need to know about how this program benefits your child and how you can support them at home.**